edinburgh-napier/set09121/lectures/lecture19.md

 - As stated, memory is organised so the second dimension is the one that matches sequential layout.
 - When we do need to transition across the first dimension, we need to help the compiler and processor.
-- Wasting some memory by having the outer dimension as a power-of-two helps.
+- Wasting some memory by having this dimension as a power-of-two helps.
 - The processor and compiler can make optimised jumps and do so without a multiply (bitshift operations are fast).

 ```cpp